 "My dad drove using his knees and told me it was the best way to drive."

-- If you are learning to drive, why not take a look at Admiral's Learner Driver Insurance which will cover you in mum or dad's car while you learn to drive?
+- If you are learning to drive, why not take a look at Veygo by Admiral's Learner Driver Insurance which will cover you in mum or dad's car while you learn to drive?
 Get instant cover from two hours to 90 days and their No Claims Bonus won't be affected if you need to make a claim.